 Long-Time Smokers Should Get Screened for Lung Cancer

-Lindsey has been with Hillcrest HealthCare System for seven years and says that throughout Hillcrest, “everyone shares the same vision and support of patient care.
-The patient is the number one priority and the care provided by the staff is exceptional.”
-She adds, “getting the opportunity to truly save people’s lives is my favorite part of what I do.
+"Everyone shares the same vision and support of patient care.
+The patient is the number one priority and the care provided by the staff is exceptional," said Cross.
+"Getting the opportunity to truly save people’s lives is my favorite part of what I do.
 Catching lung cancer early is the key to successful treatment and I get to provide this service to the Hillcrest community.”

-While many people have the misconception that only smokers get lung cancer, Lindsey shares that “anyone can get lung cancer, although smokers and ex-smokers are at higher risk.”
+Many people have the misconception that only smokers get lung cancer.
+"Anyone can get lung cancer, although smokers and ex-smokers are at higher risk,” said Cross.
 According to the U.S. Centers for Disease Control and Prevention (CDC), cigarette smoking is the cause of 80-90% of lung cancer deaths in the US.
 To prevent lung cancer, it’s important to quit smoking or to not start smoking.
 The CDC also recommends avoiding secondhand smoke in order to prevent lung cancer.

 To learn more about the Lung Screening Program at Hillcrest, visit www.lungexam.com or call the Lung Center at 918-579-LUNG (5864).